Differences between fixed and adjustable loans

-Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
-The amount applied to principal goes up gradually each month.
+Your first few years of payments on a fixed-rate loan go primarily to pay interest.
+The amount paid toward principal goes up slowly each month.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
-Call Alternative Mortgage Group at 561-395-4264 to learn more.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Call Alternative Mortgage Group at 561-395-4264 for details.

-Most Adjustable Rate Mortgages are capped, so they can't go up above a certain amount in a given period of time.
-Some ARMs can't adjust more than 2% per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount the payment can increase in one period.
-Additionally, almost all ARM programs feature a "lifetime cap" — the interest rate can't ever go over the capped percentage.
+The majority of ARMs feature this cap, which means they won't go up above a specific amount in a given period of time.
+There may be a cap on how much your interest rate can increase in one period.
+For example: no more than two percent a year, even though the index the rate is based on goes up by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the monthly payment can increase in one period.
+In addition, the great majority of ARM programs have a "lifetime cap" — this means that your interest rate can't ever exceed the capped amount.

-ARMs most often have their lowest, most attractive rates at the beginning of the loan.
-They provide the lower rate for an initial period that varies greatly.
+ARMs usually start out at a very low rate that usually increases over time.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
+For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-These loans are usually best for people who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the loan adjusts.
+These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of ARMs benefit people who plan to move before the initial lock expires.